 1080 Kaumoku St. (Mariner’s Ridge): Jeff Jersets and his spirited neighbors spread holiday cheer on this magical street.
 Jersets’ “larger-than-life” display consists of a 4-foot-tall star perched on the rooftop and several 6-foot candles and 8-foot nutcrackers that will be lit from about 6 p.m. until midnight through mid-January.

-91-6523 Kapolei Parkway: It’s show time at the Watanabe home.
-Tune in to radio station 106.5 FM for a synchronized “Christmas Light Show” consisting of 38,000 lights, a 20-foot “mega” Christmas tree with a 3-D star, snow-falling lights, a snow machine and an inflatable snow globe, along with a projection of Santa waving in the window.
-The family is accepting donations for Kuakini Foundation.
-Hours are from 5:30 to 10 p.m. daily through Dec.
+91-6523 Kapolei Parkway: It’s showtime at the Watanabe home.
+Tune in to radio station 106.5 FM for a synchronized “Christmas Light Show” consisting of 38,000 lights, a 20-foot “mega” Christmas tree with a 3-D star, snow-falling lights, a snow machine, and an inflatable snow globe, along with a projection of Santa waving in the window.
+Hours are from 5:30 to 9:30 pm daily through Dec.
 26 and sometimes they do it past the 26th.
 Visit their Facebook page for more info.

-1036 Hala Drive (Alewa Heights): Check out the unique chili pepper lights strung on papaya and pine trees, as well as moving reindeer, a snowman, icicles “dripping” from the roof and the decked-out purple porch.
-The home is located across from Maluhia nursing facility.
+1036 Hala Drive (Alewa Heights): Check out the unique chili pepper lights strung on papaya and pine trees, as well as moving reindeer, a snowman, icicles “dripping” from the roof, and the decked-out purple porch.
+The home is located across from the Maluhia nursing facility.

 723 Hauoli St. (McCully): Visit the home of the Vares ohana as they help count down the days until Christmas through a special countdown display, as well as a Ferris wheel, gingerbread houses, a rocking horse with a paniolo, a ballerina bear, Santa and Mrs. Claus, Rudolph, singing snowmen, a Nativity scene and more.

 2672 Lowrey Ave.
-(Manoa): The Allens continue to light up the neighborhood after 31 years with an impressive display of more than 50 characters, including Mickey and Minnie Mouse, Goofy, several Santas, two Nativity scenes and more.
-Snoopy joins the mix this year to help spread the word of donating blood during this holiday season.
+(Manoa): The Allens continue to light up the neighborhood after 31 years with an impressive display of more than 50 characters, including Mickey and Minnie Mouse, Goofy, several Santas, two Nativity scenes, and more.
+Snoopy joins the mix this year to help spread the word about donating blood during this holiday season.
 Hours are 6 to 9 nightly.

 46-201 Ohala St.: The Rodrigues home is literally surrounded by Christmas cheer with 20 window-style light displays, 40 blow-mold figures such as Disney characters, Snoopy, toy soldiers, Taz and others, candy canes, angels, Santa’s sleigh, a gingerbread man, a Nativity scene and more at the front of the house, with assorted Snoopy light-ups and inflatables, and Santa on an airplane, on the side.
 Hours are 6:30 to 9 p.m. weeknights and until 9:30 p.m. weekends.